apache/cordova-coho/docs/plugins-release-process.md

 ## Publish to Plugins Registry

-Note that plugman works on directories, in contrast to `npm publish` that works on tarballs.
-So be aware that the following command will use your development directories, so make sure they are checked out to the correct tag before running the `plugman publish` command:

-    for l in $ACTIVE; do ( cd $l; echo -n "$l: "; plugman publish . ); done

-Actually a better alternative would be to unzip the voted content to a temporary location and publish with that:
+Unzip the voted content to a temporary location and publish with that:

-    cd cordova-dist-dev/$JIRA; mkdir tmp_publish; cd tmp_publish; for l in $ACTIVE; do (unzip ../$l-r*.zip; cd $l; echo -n "$l: "; plugman publish .; cd ..) done; cd ..; rm -r tmp_publish
+    cd cordova-dist/plugins
+    for l in $ACTIVE; do (
+        set -e; set -x
+        rm -rf tmp_publish; mkdir tmp_publish; cd tmp_publish
+        # TODO: As soon as plugins use tgz, update unzip -> tar xzf
+        unzip ../$l-r*.zip > /dev/null
+        cd $l; plugman publish .
+    ) done;

 ## Post blog Post